Albro3459/ClipboardHistory/FullInstallationGuide.md

 * move it to the applications folder

-* open it and you will get a pop up saying Apple can't open it because its from an unidentified developer and it can't be scanned for viruses
+* open it and you will get a pop up saying Apple can't open it because its from an unidentified developer

     <img src="https://github.com/user-attachments/assets/635ffcaf-9a00-4b14-a456-8fc1a2e759d0" alt="warning screen shot" height="250"/>